What’s Operation Q all About?

 LGBTQ Youth Computer & Homework Lab

-Drop by Thursday through Saturday and use our computers to check email, work on projects and get ahead with your homework!
+Use our computers to check email, work on projects and get ahead with your homework!
 We have video/music/photo editing software.
-Our Youth Mentors are here to help you with your homework and computer projects too!

 Youth & Family Counseling